Five-Minute Rule 40 Years Later: A First-Principles Revisit for Modern Memory Hierarchy: Limitations and Future Work

 \textbf{Workload coverage.} Our workloads focus on read-dominant, large-footprint AI and analytics under single-tenant settings.
 Extending to write-intensive, transactional, or multi-tenant environments will require modeling of time-varying garbage collection, compaction interference, and bursty access patterns that inflate tail latency.
 Factoring in update locality and write shaping will improve realism and make the viability analysis broadly applicable across storage services and data-center workloads.

 \textbf{System integration and topology.} The framework assumes optimized local PCIe/NVMe paths and single-node coherence.
 Future deployments increasingly rely on multi-socket servers and disaggregated fabrics that introduce additional latency domains and queue hierarchies.
 Extending the analysis to these distributed or composable-memory environments will clarify how seconds-scale caching interacts with remote access and networked storage layers.
+Future systems increasingly deploy fabric-attached storage (e.g., NVMe-over-Fabrics) and intermediate memory tiers such as CXL-attached memory.
+The same first-principles break-even formulation can be extended by introducing fabric latency/bandwidth terms and applying the analysis pairwise across adjacent tiers.